Anindita123-code/MS4-full-stack-artsea/README.md

 ### Acknowledgements
 * I have been inspired to take up the Artsea project, as I look forward to host a similar kind of website in the future which would tie all art studios in Denmark together and give information to users in one common place.
+* I acknowledge that the Artsea project has been created as part of the curriculum in CI, and the intension is to learn the module of Full Stack Framework using Django
+* I would like to thank the student support and the slack channels of CI to help me come this far.

 ### Contact
 In case of further questions and concerns please feel free to reach out to me at aninditasom@gmail.com.